 When to Contact a Physician

-Call your health care service provider if the abdominal pain does not disappear in 24 Hr.
+Call your health care service provider if the lower abdominal pain does not disappear in 24 Hr.

 Look for medical help immediately or call your regional emergency number (such as 911) if your child:

 - Is a baby younger than 3 months and has diarrhea or vomiting